Lavoisier Documentation

 Welcome to the comprehensive documentation for the Lavoisier mass spectrometry analysis framework.
 Lavoisier is a high-performance computing framework that combines numerical and visual processing methods with integrated artificial intelligence modules for automated compound identification and structural elucidation.

-Lavoisier now includes Buhera, a revolutionary domain-specific scripting language that transforms mass spectrometry analysis by encoding the actual scientific method as executable scripts.
+Lavoisier includes Buhera, a domain-specific scripting language that transforms mass spectrometry analysis by encoding the scientific method as executable scripts.

 Buhera Documentation